FromAriel/SafeEdit/docs/safe_edit_tool_plan.md

   - `--glob <pattern>` (repeatable): add globbed matches on top of explicit targets.
   - `--include-hidden / --exclude <glob>` to control traversal.
   - `--encoding <auto|utf-8|utf-16-le|...>` override when detection is insufficient.
+- **Approval discipline**: `--apply` plus `--yes/--auto-apply` skips the review prompt—treat it as a power tool and only enable it after you’ve looked at the diff output.
 - `--match-limit <n>` guard for maximum replacements, `--expect <n>` for exact matches.
 - `--context <lines>` controls diff preview (default 3).
 - `--pager {auto,always,never}` toggles the integrated diff viewer (auto switches to 200-line pages once a diff exceeds ~200 lines, but falls back to inline when stdin/stdout are not interactive).